BananaAccounting/General/ImportApps/README.md

 #Contribute your ImportApp
 We welcome people that develop and contribute back the developlments, that may be usefull for other (for example proprietary e-bank statements).
-We plan to create a specific repository with all the [ImportApps that we have already deveveloped] (https://www.banana.ch/portal/addons/filters) and are available to the BananaUsers.
+We plan to create a specific repository on github with all theImportApps that we have already deveveloped and that are available to the BananaUsers.

 * Set the name of the ImportApp to file import.2 lettercountry code.bank name.format.js, for example "import.ch.ubs.csv.js".
 * License terms must be apache 2.0